 The actual distinction between protective and productive works became obscured, and railways which formed part of the general system and were not constructed specially for famine purposes, were assisted from the 'protective' works portion of the famine grant.
 At the end of 1899 a stop was put to this practice.
-The expenditure on protective' works was limited to three quarters of a crore, and only railways and irrigation projects actually undertaken for famine purposes were allowed to be included in the category.1
+The expenditure on 'protective' works was limited to three quarters of a crore, and only railways and irrigation projects actually undertaken for famine purposes were allowed to be included in the category.
+1

-Sir John Strachey2 wrote in 1903: 'The development of the foreign trade of India during the last half century has been very great, and it affords remarkable illustration of the increase in the material wealth of the country.
-In 1840 the total value of the sea-borne trade was about £20,000,000; in 1857, the year before the transfer of the Government to the crown, it was £55,000,000; in 1877 it was £114,000,000; in 1900-01 it was nearly £152,000,000.
+Sir John Strachey wrote in 1903: "The development of the foreign trade of India during the last half century has been very great, and it affords remarkable illustration of the increase in the material wealth of the country.
+In 1840 the total value of the sea-borne trade was about £20,000,000; in 1857, the year before the transfer of the Government to the Crown, it was £55,000,000; in 1877 it was £114,000,000; in 1900-01 it was nearly £152,000,000.
+The foreign trade of India is now larger than that of the United Kingdom in the middle of the last century.

-1 The Imperial Gazetteer of India, Vol. IV., pp. 188-189.
+1 The Imperial Gazetteer of India, Vol. IV, pp. 188-89.

-2 India, by Sir John Strachey, p.
+&lt;sup>a India, by Sir John Strachey, p.
 186.